paulwarren/nzde/dict/J/README.md

 >  <b>WEBBER</b> `He [sc.
 Ombudsman] is supposed to look after the interests of the ordinary Joes like you and me,' I said. ... `Fair go?' said the Bloke. <i>(1962,Look No Hands!,123</i>)

 >  <b>DAVIS</b> Now, be a good joe and give my jaw a spell. <i>(1964,Watersiders,63</i>)

-## joe

- <i>v.</i> (historical) to cry `joe!' to indicate that an official, a policeman, or a stranger was approaching.
-[Goldfields]

->  On Monday last, at 6 o'clock, Cobb's coach ... left Dunedin for Dunstan all right, but ater running twenty miles, one of the fore wheels collapsed. ...
-Upon [the driver's] arrival at the Union Hotel with his polers, he was rushed with enquiries. ...Seating himself on the axle in a comical position, he was `Joe'd' by a chorus of lookers-on.
-Replying that those who had nothing better to do than `Joe' him were a set of `tarnation fools', he drove off at top speed. <i>(Jul 25, 1863,Otago Colonist</i>) [NOTES: 1863 July 25 Otago Colonist in 1931 Lovell-Smith Old Coaching Days 35]

->  <b>MONEY</b> .` The word `Joe' expresses derision usually be stowed on new chums on the diggings, or any man acting, or dressing , or speaking in any way considered as outre by the diggers themselves. ..
-As this was the first time such a thing had been attempted on those diggings, I had to undergo a tremendous fire of `Joes' from every chum I passed...
-Times getting dull about the Six-mile, I was joined one by one by many others, several of whom had been among the first to `Joe' me at the beginning <i>(1871,Knocking About in NZ,103</i>)

->  <b>THATCHER</b> The swell that in London rides through Rotten-row, Is admired and bowed to by many, you know; But if he were to ride down our country roads, I rather think he would be pretty well `joed.' <i>(1875,NZ Songster,No.3/87</i>) [NOTES: London and the Diggings]

->  `You may form some idea of the estimate in which the escort is held by the miners, when I tell you that it was `joed' yesterday for a distance of a quarter of a mile along the river.' <i>(May 24, 1864,Press, The</i>) [NOTES: 1966 Turner 153 ...a correspondent to the Press, 24 May 1864, reported:]

-<b>2</b> <i>n.</i> [1984 17 F E48 Pakuranga Coll.
-17 JOE COOL [boasting 5] -->1984 17 M E99 Pakuranga Coll.
-17 JOE LOUDMOUTH -->1984 17 M E97 Pakuranga Coll.
-17 JOE 90 [boasting] -->1984 17 M E98 Pakuranga Coll.
-17 JOE 90 -->1984 16 M E66 Pakuranga Coll.
-9 JOE STUDY -->1984 16 M E66 Pakuranga Coll.
-26 JOE SWAT -->1984 17 M E99 Pakuranga Coll.
-26 JOE SWAT -->1984 17 M E99 Pakuranga Coll.
-26 JOE DOBBY [swot, exams] -->1984 16 M E66 Pakuranga Coll.
-29 JOE FRIEND -->1984 17 M E98 Pakuranga Coll.
-28 JOE FRIEND -->1984 17 F E49 Pakuranga Coll.
-34 JOE LAUGH [something amusing] -->1984 16 M E66 Pakuranga Coll.
-32 JOE FLUKE [luck] -->1984 17 M E99 Pakuranga Coll.
-32 JOE FLUKE -->1984 17 M E97 Pakuranga Coll.
-32 JOE LUCKY -->1984 17 M E98 Pakuranga Coll.
-32 JOE LUCKY -->1984 16 F E37 Pakuranga Coll.
-3 JOE 90 [something/one disliked] -->1984 16 F E40 Pakuranga Coll.
-3 JOE 90 -->1984 16 F E40 Pakuranga Coll.
-24E JOE 90 [authorities] -->1953 17 M A38 Thames DHS 6 LETS GO JOE [impatience 3]

-<b>3</b> <i>n.</i> a penny [[check this in P].]

->  <b>PARTRIDGE</b> Joe.
-9. A penny: New Zealanders' (- 1935).
-Cf. sense 2. -->?
-NZ sense from Joe Ward] <i>(1937,Dictionary of Slang,441</i>)

-<b>5</b> <i>n.</i>

->  Saul muttered, `Have you got a safe?
-A rubber, a joe, don't be stupid.' ... `Ive got one, one condom.' <i>(1976,Islands,15/54</i>) [NOTES: Evans (Girl Story Story)]